periph/website/site/content/project/design.md

 The core of extensibility is implemented as an in-process driver registry.
 The things that make it work are:

-- Clear priority classes via [periph.Type](/x/periph#Type).
-Each category is loaded one after the other so a driver of a type can assume that all relevant drivers of lower level types were fully loaded.
+- Clear priority classes via explicit dependencies.
+Each drive ris loaded after its dependencies are loaded so a driver can assume that all relevant drivers of lower level types were fully loaded.
 - Native way to skip a driver on unrelated platform.
   - At compile time via conditional compilation.
   - At runtime via early `Init()` exit.